gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -OverrideLabel
-Defines if the scanner reapplies the label and its action on already labeled files.
-By default, scanner reclassifies only files that were classified by scanner itself.
+Specifies whether to reclassify a file that's already classified.
+By default, the scanner reclassifies these files only when they have been classified by the current scanner account.

-In order to enable scanner to reclassify files previously classified by another account set this parameter to On.
+To prevent this reclassification, set this parameter to Off.
+To reclassify files that have been classified by another account (for example, another classification solution), set this parameter to On.

 ```yaml